bboc/s3-canvas/docs/format-guide.md

 Go to the [downloads page](downloads.md) for the actual downloads.

-## Traditional Canvas Format
+## "Traditional" Canvas Format

-The traditional canvas format is a boxed layout to be printed (usually in A3 or larger) or to be used in visual planning tools (e.g. [cnvrg](cnvrg.com)).
+The traditional canvas format is a boxed layout to be printed (usually in A3 or larger) or to be used in visual planning tools (e.g. [Miro](https://miro.com), [Mural](https://mural.com), or [Conceptboard](https://conceptboard.com),).

-The traditional canvas format is availale in the following versions:
+For the traditional canvas format the following variants exist:

+* the plain canvas with titles for each section
+* an annotated canvas containing small grey instructions in each section
+* a facilitation guide that contains more text in each section
-* a pdf file with the plain canvas to print as A3 or larger for use in workshops and meetings
+* a "slide" for explaining the canvas to an audience, containging larger titles in each section

-* a pdf file with instructions which can be used as a facilitation guide (e.g. together with the plain canvas, or when using flipcharts or whiteboards for the actual canvas)
-* a png file (140dpi) with the plain canvas to to be used as a template with visual planning tools
-* a png file (140dpi) with instructions (slighly faded) for use in visual planning tools
+You can download a PDF containing all 4 variants, or each individual variant as a PNG file (140dpi)

 ## Multipage Documents

-This format allows for many file-based and online-workflows, as well as for printing on a standard A4 printer.
+This format allows for many file-based and online workflows, as well as for printing on a standard A4 printer.

 These canvases are [available in Google Drive](https://drive.google.com/drive/folders/0BxQOKigYtzogVUlnZm1MOFF3VlU?usp=sharing) as Google Docs.